The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 -

-all files containing ITAR metadata.
+all files previewed or downloaded containing ITAR metadata.

 Once you have specified the watermark filter conditions, you can add the watermark text, choose the single-line or multiline watermark template, and select the watermark font size.